 When I asked God to remove what was hindering my relationship with Him, I never, in my wildest imagination, thought that it was my decade-old heart belief that hindered my relationship.
 Previously, you could not convince me that my mother loved me.
 After God changed my heart, I am confident that she loved me and you can not convince me otherwise!

-Also, check out our Facebook page!
+Also, check out our Facebook page and our Twitter page!